Smile CDR provides several custom operations for working with Master Data Management (MDM).

 ---|---|---|---|

-The operation returns a FHIR transaction Bundle with matched resources removed and references updated.
+The operation returns a FHIR transaction Bundle with matched resources processed according to the survivorship setting and references updated.

 Below is a sample request when using $sdh.mdm-bundle-match